narimiran/narimiran.github.io/_posts/2018-05-10-python-numpy-nim.md

 ## Nim results

-We compile the program in the [release mode](https://nim-lang.org/docs/nimc.html#additional-compilation-switches), which turns off runtime checks and turns on the optimizer, and run it:
+We compile the program in [release mode](https://nim-lang.org/docs/nimc.html#additional-compilation-switches), which turns off runtime checks and turns on the optimizer, and run it:

 ```
 $ nim c -d:release gradDesc.nim